bbauska/JS-Basics-Unlock/README.md

 ![](./images/image287.jpg){width="0.30214566929133857in"
 height="0.19797025371828522in"}console-warn() : Used to log warning
-messages, useful for potential issues that don\'t qualify as errors.
+messages, useful for potential issues that don&#39;t qualify as errors.

 ![](./images/image287.jpg){width="0.30214566929133857in"
 height="0.19797025371828522in"}console-table() : Displays data in a